webguru103/smooch-docs/pages/guide/receiving-messages.md

 This design makes it really easy for you to take advantage of all of the context present in communication with your appUser.
 When the appUser sends you a message, the message and its associated metadata is written to the conversation and sent to your business systems.

-In addition to receiving these messages from within [Smooch Integrations](/guide/configuring-business-systems/), your software can receive the messages via a webhook.
+In addition to receiving these messages from within [Smooch's business integrations](/guide/configuring-business-systems/), your software can receive the messages via a webhook.

 ## Message Webhooks